What is positive attention?

 - Make time to do your child’s favourite activities together – for example, jigsaws, Lego, painting and so on.

-- Remember to smile and make eye contact with your child when you greet them in the morning – perhaps even take a moment for a special cuddle.
+- Smile and make eye contact with your child when you greet them in the morning.
+Perhaps even take a moment for a special cuddle.

-- Show your child you’re happy to see them after child care or preschool.
-Tell your child that you missed them, or give hugs and high fives.
+- Show your child you’re happy to see them after preschool.
+Tell your child that you missed them, or give your child hugs and high fives.

 School-age children and pre-teens: positive attention tips